shalafinesa/AWS_grocery/README.md

 https://github.com/user-attachments/assets/d1c5c8e4-5b16-486a-b709-4cf6e6cce6bc

+## Requirements
+To make this app work make sure you have this installed on your computer:
+- Python(use `pyenv` to install and manage compatible versions [3.12/3.11])
+- PostgreSQL(Ensure it is running locally)
+- Git

-Installation
+## Installation

 Follow these steps to set up the application locally.
-Create .env files in the backend and frontend, and follow the .env.examples to know what is required

-## Clone repository
+## 1️⃣ Clone repository

 Clone the repository:

-    git clone --branch version1 https://github.com/AlejandroRomanIbanez/AWS_grocery.git
+    git clone --branch version2 https://github.com/AlejandroRomanIbanez/AWS_grocery.git

-## Install pyenv and python (if you haven't yet)
+## 2️⃣ Install pyenv and python (if you haven't yet)
+We use pyenv to manage Python versions, ensuring compatibility

 ### On macOS/Linux:

-Follow the instructions [here](https://github.com/pyenv/pyenv-installer) to install pyenv
+Follow the instructions [here](https://github.com/pyenv/pyenv-installer) to install pyenv.

 ### On Windows: